k0retux/fuddly/docs/source/scenario.rst

 The data produced by a :class:`framework.scenario.Step` or a :class:`framework.scenario.Periodic` is described by a `data descriptor` which can be:

-- a python string refering to the name of a registered data from a data model;
+- a python string referring to the name of a registered data from a data model;

 - a :class:`framework.data_model.Data`;